sirkon/ldetool/README.md

 > both these Ragel templates only does processing without error handling, so generated code is not production ready.
 > The problem here we will need to handle type conversion and error processing manually each time writing Ragel rules.
 > The LDE tool makes this automatically.
 This alone is a #1 in a list of *pros* for using LDE, even if the code generated
-> with Ragel will be a bit faster.
+> with Ragel would be a bit faster.

 Now, let's benchmark:

 ```
 $ go test -v -bench '.*RealWorld.*' github.com/sirkon/ldetool/benchmarking